top of page

 Darcy Dunn - Soprano

-Darcy Dunn sings chamber opera, classical music, and new works in NYC, and is a founding member and featured performer of the Magic Circle Opera, as well as a graduate of Magic Circle training under Ray Evans Harrell.
+DARCY DUNN sings chamber opera, classical music, and new works in NYC, and is a founding member and featured performer of the Magic Circle Opera, as well as a graduate of Magic Circle training under Ray Evans Harrell.
 She has performed leading roles with Chelsea Opera, Bronx Opera, Encompass Opera, Opera Manhattan, and Downtown Music Productions, and has been a featured soloist at the Windham Chamber Music Festival.
 With her husband, Mark Singer, and pianist/musical director Julia Mendelsohn, Darcy helped create the Catskill Mountain Foundation’s “Mountaintop Celebration of Song” in Hunter, NY, featuring 8 original productions over 10 years.
-In 2023 and 2024 the trio appeared at LTV in two original shows: Headliners and One-Liners, Songs and Stories of the Catskills Resorts, about the hey-day of the great entertainers of the Borsht Belt, and All Mankind Has Lost its Reason, about the rise of fascism in Weimar, Germany, featuring music of the era.
-They are repeating these shows this year in NYC and in Hunter.
-In 2023, Darcy co-founded The Moss Ensemble with her fellow musicians, Marshall Coid, Elizabeth Rodgers and Mary Wooten.
-The Moss Ensemble is thrilled to return to LTV for their second concert.
+The trio appeared at LTV in 2023 and 2024 in their original shows “Headliners and One-Liners--Songs and Stories of the Catskills Resorts,” about the hey-day of the great entertainers of the Borsht Belt, and in “All Mankind Has Lost its Reason,” about the rise of fascism in Weimar, Germany, featuring music of the era.
+And, as co-founder and soprano of the acclaimed Moss Ensemble, Darcy is thrilled yet again to return and perform with Moss in their second concert at LTV.

 marshal headshot.jpg